The following is taken from “The Significance of the Village of Maeystown, Illinois” by Gloria Bundy.

 Following the elder McRobert’s death in 1844, his Survey 704; Claim 316, now known as the McRoberts’ Meadow, was sold and re-sold in rapid succession.
 It was a hilly, wooded tract of land, not suitable for cultivation.
 It contained three streams and a large spring, with limestone deposits protruding out of the hillsides and along the creek banks.

-In 1848, Jacob Maeys purchased the Meadow from James O. Hall because of the large spring upon it.
+Founder Jacob Maeys in 1848, purchased the Meadow from James O. Hall because of the large spring upon it.
 Young Maeys intended to use the water power from the spring to run a saw mill.
 Here he built his log house to which he brought his bride, Barbara Fischer, also a native of Germany.

 Purchasing this 100 acres was very timely, as it was just when the Forty-Eighters were coming up the Mississippi River from the port of New Orleans, stopping briefly at St. Louis and then spreading by the thousands into the surrounding areas of Missouri and Illinois.